taichi-dev/taichi/docs/meta.rst

    def reset():
      for i in x:
        for j in ti.static(range(3)):
-         # The inner loop must be unrolled since j is a vector index instead of global tensor index.
+         # The inner loop must be unrolled since j is a vector index instead of a global tensor index.
          x[i][j] = 0